-An approved project is to be completed within 24 months of the date the award was made, or within such other timeframe as the ACEM Foundation may in writing allow.
+An approved project is to be completed within 24 months of the date the grant was made, or within such other timeframe as the ACEM Foundation may in writing allow.

 3.4 Grant Funds

-(a) The sums awarded will usually be paid in a lump sum as soon as practicable after the award is made.
+(a) The sums awarded will usually be paid in a lump sum as soon as practicable after the grant is made.
 They are not subject to inflationary or other incremental adjustments.

-(b) When a grant terminates (for any reason), any unexpended balance of award funds must be returned to the ACEM Foundation.
+(b) When a grant terminates (for any reason), any unexpended balance of grant funds must be returned to the ACEM Foundation.